-- receive training and instruction regarding confidentiality.
-The school district keeps a record of parties obtaining access to education records, including the name of the party, the date access was given, and the purpose for which the party is authorized to use the records. - 5.
+- 4. The educational agency will provide, upon request, a listing of the types and locations of education records maintained, the school officials responsible for these records, and the school personnel authorized to see personally identifiable information.
+Such personnel receive training and instruction regarding confidentiality.
+The educational agency keeps a record of parties obtaining access to education records, including the name of the party, the date access was given, and the purpose for which the party is authorized to use the records. - 5.
 Parents have the right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-Consent means: the parent(s) have been fully informed regarding the activity requiring consent, in their native language or other mode communication; they understand and agree in writing to the activity and they understand that consent is voluntary and may be revoked at any time.
+"Consent" means: the parent(s) have been fully informed regarding the activity requiring consent, in their native language or other mode of communication;

+they understand and agree in writing to the activity; and they understand that consent is voluntary and may be revoked at any time.
 Information may be disclosed without consent to school officials with legitimate educational interests.
-A school official is a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the District as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); person or company with whom the educational agency has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Directory information may be released without parent consent unless the parent has exercised their right to opt out of disclosure of directory information.
 Parents have the right to refuse to let an agency designate any or all of the above information as directory information.

-Upon request, the District discloses education records (including disciplinary records) without consent to officials of another school district in which a student seeks or intends to enroll. - 6.
-Parents have a right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
-Complaints may be filed with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., S.W., Washington, D.C.
+Upon request, the educational agency discloses education records (including disciplinary records) without consent to officials of another school district in which a student seeks or intends to enroll.

+- 6. Parents have a right to file a complaint with the U.S. Department of Education concerning alleged failures by an educational agency to comply with the requirements of FERPA.
+Complaints may be filed with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-4605. - 7.
 NDAA of 2002 also requires districts to give military recruiters the same access to secondary school students as provided to postsecondary institutions or to prospective employers; and provide students' names, addresses, and telephone listings to military recruiters, when requested, unless a parent has opted out of providing such information.

+Mode of Communication

+The content of this notice has been written in straightforward, simple language.
+If a person does not understand any of this notice, he or she should contact the school district or Intermediate Unit 8 and request an explanation.

+The educational agency will arrange for an interpreter for parents with limited English proficiency.
+If a parent is deaf or blind or has no written language, the educational agency will arrange for communication of this notice in the mode normally used by the parent (e.g., sign language, Braille, or oral communication).